 The Higher Education Opportunity Act of 2008 (HEOA) requires that postsecondary institutions participating in Federal student aid programs, including the Universal College of Healing Arts (UCHA), make certain disclosures for enrolled and prospective students, parents, employees, and the public.

 The following information is disclosed to you in compliance with Federal law.
-Please contact the Office of Financial Support to request paper copies of any of the information listed below, and please contact the Office of Financial Support.
-This page's information is reviewed and updated annually to ensure it is accurate, timely, and appropriate.
+Don't hesitate to get in touch with the Office of Financial Support to request paper copies of any of the information listed below, and don't hesitate to get in touch with the Office of Financial Support.
+This page's information is reviewed and updated annually to ensure accuracy, timely, and appropriate.

 Institutional and Financial Assistance Information for Students

 Applying for Financial Aid, Criteria for Selecting Recipients, and Award Information